techwithcosta/techwithcosta-yt/My Dev Setup For Data & AI (2024)/My Dev Setup For Data & AI (2024).md

 ```
 - After pulling both images, the containers should run
 - The terminal will be dedicated to these containers
+- Install extension on VS Code: `Docker` by Microsoft
+- You can interact with contained from VS Code directly (`Docker` panel)

 ### Setup `pgcli`
 - `pgcli` is a Python package, useful to interact with PostgreSQL DBs via terminal